GMT-458-Web-GIS/geogame-ilgincigdem/README.md

 - **3D Map Visualization**: Utilizes CesiumJS to provide an interactive 3D globe interface for location identification.
 - **City Image Hints**: Each game round presents a photo related to the target city to help players guess the correct location on the map.
+- **Distance Feedback**: After each guess, players receive feedback showing the distance between the target location and the predicted location in km.
-- **Distance Feedback**: After each guess, players receive feedback on how close their guess was, using color-coded distance markers.
+- **Color Feedback**: After each guess, players receive feedback on how close their guess was, using color-coded distance markers.
 - **Hint System**: Players can request additional hints about the location.
 Once a hint is received, no further hints are available.
 - **Scoring**: Points are awarded based on the accuracy of the guesses.
 Players have limited attempts to make correct guesses, and if attempts are exhausted, the target location is revealed automatically.
 - **Responsive Design**: The game is mobile-friendly and designed to work across different devices and screen sizes.